-For-profit organizations are SMBs and large corporate bodies in the form of sole proprietorship or limited liability or public limited companies.
+For-profit organizations are SMBs and large corporate bodies in the form of sole proprietorship or public limited or limited liability companies.
 They eye at profit and never hide this.

 For-profit enterprises can serve social purposes.
 An example is the International Council for Mining and Metals (ICMM).
 The intention behind setting it up was to explore the contribution of the mining industry to sustainable development.
 Soon after, 50 domestic mining companies and associations joined it.

 The similarities between nonprofits and for-profits are proofs that they cross ways.
 The similarities indicate the gulf between them can be bridged.
 In the ensuing paragraphs, we’ll discuss how.